22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 After that, the preparer will add 100 mg of water and put it on low heat.
 In the past, this dish was prepared in a tonir, but today it is prepared on a fire, in a gas stove, or an oven.
 As a rule, khashlama has a strong smell, so many opt to make it outside the house.

 Khashlama made in Artsakh is different from khashlama made in Armenia.
 It is made mainly from fatty beef or mutton (lamb).
-They arrange the meat, tomatoes, red-green pepper, onion, carrot in layers in the pan.
+They arrange the meat, tomatoes, red-green pepper, onion, and carrot in layers in the pan.

 Khashlama is seasoned with salt, pepper, fresh coriander, and dill.
 Some preparers add prunes or blackberries for a sour taste, others may choose to add beer or wine.